Tolkiennerd/RestonIsOurHome/content/news/tent-residents-iffy-about-new-shelter.md

 ## I Should Have Been Checking These Dumpster Receipts...
 I did another trash run yesterday, and we sorted through three weeks' worth of trash.
 This includes normal household trash as well as tents, mattresses, and folding furniture which were destroyed due to the elements.

 When I got the receipt from the dump, I noticed that we threw out 1.2 tons of trash!
-I did some quick math, and realized that since I've started doing this, we've probably thrown out roughly 20 tons of trash from the Hill.
+I did some quick math and realized that since I've started doing this, we've probably thrown out roughly 20 tons of trash from the Hill.
 I'll definitely be holding on to those receipts from now on.

 ## Capital Church Went ALL OUT
 ![capital church](/images/capitalchurch.webp)
 Odie Taribo is incredibly passionate about helping out at the Hill.
-He brought his pastor and lots of members of Capital Church to the Hill a couple weeks ago to provide sandwiches, drinks, clothes, and hygiene items for everyone!
+He brought his pastor, Rohan Anderson, and lots of members of Capital Church to the Hill a couple weeks ago.
+They provided sandwiches, drinks, clothes, and hygiene items for everyone!
 It was a real blessing.

 ---